Hsiaohan-89/landmark-quiz/README.md

 - **The Game Results**

-  - When the user clicks an option, the information such as the number of landmarks correctly identified, the number of attempts made, will shown in the below of the option.
+  - When the user clicks an option, the information such as the number of landmarks correctly identified, and the number of attempts made, will shown below the option.
-  - The results and the socre are clear to user, making the game easy to play. understand how many quiz has been answered.
+  - The results and the score are clear to the user, making the game easy to play. understand how many quiz has been answered.

 ![The Game Results](assets/READMEfiles/result.jpg)

 ### Features to Implement in the future

-- xxxxxxx
+- **Morr Quiz**
+- **Feature** - Have more quizzes and interactive functions.

 ## Design